-Address of property (Chapter 183; Section 6B): The property’s street address should be noted in the margin of the Deed.
+- Address (Ch.183; § 6B): The property’s street address should be noted in the margin of the form.

-Conveying unregistered land (Chapter 183; Section 6A): If the property or land being conveyed is unregistered, the Deed must provide sufficient details (as described in Section 6A) so that the property or land can be located within the Registry of Deeds.
+- Conveying Unregistered Land (Ch.
+183; § 6A): If the property or land being conveyed is unregistered, the deed must provide sufficient details (as described in Section 6A) so that the property or land can be located within the registry.

-Full consideration (Chapter 183; Section 6): The amount of the full consideration (i.e., the total price of the conveyance assumed by the Grantee, including liens and encumbrances) must be stated in dollars.
-Alternatively, “the nature of the other consideration therefor, if not delivered for a specific monetary sum” must be stated.
+- Full Consideration (Ch.
+183; § 6): The amount of full consideration (i.e., the total price paid by the Grantee, including liens and encumbrances) must be stated in dollars.
+If the consideration is not in dollars, a description of the consideration must be included.

-Grantee’s details (Chapter 183; Section 6): The Quit Claim Deed must state the Grantee’s full name and residence and post office address.
+- Grantee’s Details (Ch.
+183; § 6): The document must state the Grantee’s full name, residence, and post office address (if different).

-Signing requirements (Chapter 183; Section 30): The form must be acknowledged by the Grantor or their attorney or representative before a justice of the peace or Notary Public.
-If the acknowledgment takes place outside of the state or country, Massachusetts state law offers a wider range of acknowledgment options.
+- Signing Requirements (Ch.
+183; § 30): The form must be acknowledged by the Grantor or their attorney or representative before a justice of the peace or Notary Public.